Order your Qurbani today from R995

 ‘The Prophet (saw) sacrificed for the one who could not sacrifice from his Ummah, one who bore witness to the Oneness of Allah and [his] Prophethood’.
 [Ahmad]

-The Prophet (saw) would offer an extra Qurbani on behalf of Muslims who couldn’t afford to.
+The Prophet (saw) would offer an extra Qurbani on behalf of Muslims who could not afford to.
 This merciful deed would allow more people from his Ummah to share in the blessings of Eid al-Adha.

 By offering a second, Prophetic Qurbani, you will be doubling your impact, feeding more people during the blessed days of Eid al-Adha.
 Don’t miss out on these rewards!